-Creating a Bottle Terrarium – Bruce Black - October 13th at 1:30 p.m.
-Central Time
+October 13, 2020 at 1:30 p.m.
+Central Daylight Time

 Explore the enclosed world of bottle terrariums, self-contained plant environments within glass.
 Join Horticulture Educator, Bruce J. Black, to explore terrariums, their needs and how to create a bottle version of a terrarium.